-Date(s) Issue Raised to: Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee (8/26/15) "Trapping [for ground squirrels] costs about 50% more according to a Ventura County Ag Dept report, or approximately \$80,000 more for CCC."
-(7/20/16) IPM Committee a number of years ago.
+Date(s) Issue Raised to: Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee (8/26/15) "Cost of trapping inflated."
+(8/26/15) "Trapping [for ground squirrels] costs about 50% more according to a Ventura County Ag Dept report, or approximately \$80,000 more for CCC."
+(7/20/16) Flood Control Facility Protection approved by the Ventura Board of Supervisors in December 2006.
+PISE provided a copy of this IPM plan to the IPM Committee a number of years ago.
 In a table in that IPM plan, the county summarizes the costs for various treatments for grounds squirrels.
 The table makes it clear that the costs are "estimates [for] one treatment event for a typical [flood control] facility."
 The Ventura IPM plan estimates the cost of trapping to be almost 100% more than the cost of broadcasting diphacinone bait (\$1700 for baiting vs. \$2900 for trapping).
 Note that the report does not define the "typical facility", so it is not possible to compare their estimates to the actual costs experienced in Contra Costa County.
 Note also that Ventura did not run a trial prior to adopting their IPM plan to determine the real costs of trapping or whether that strategy could be effective within the 3 "treatment events" the IPM plan recommends.
 It is not clear how Ms. JunFish calculated the \$80,000 extra needed to trap ground squirrels in Contra Costa County.
 One of the pest control contractors who was contacted for an estimate said he had also observed the ineffectiveness of trapping in areas with surrounding ground squirrel pressure.
 Traps were checked daily, but staff found squirrels bloodied and wounded from fighting with each other or trying to chew their way out of the traps.
 Traps were vandalized by the public even though large signs warned people to leave the traps alone.
 This exposed the public to health risks from bites and scratches and from transmissible diseases carried by ground squirrels.
 In certain small areas that have a limited number of ground squirrel colonies, live trapping may be a viable alternative.
 Santa Clara County Regional Parks find live trapping effective for their limited use of the method.
 They trap squirrels around Regional Park buildings to prevent undermining of foundations.
 This is a very small area compared to the hundreds of miles of roads involved in CCC.
-Park rangers are close by to educate the public and to observe the traps continually.
-This reduces vandalism and allows park personnel to have squirrels dis The CCC Agriculture Department has also evaluated kill traps but has chosen not to use that method for many reasons, including the increased risk of taking non-target animals, the risk of injury to curious children, and the expense.
-Burrowing rodent control 1/20/17-IPM 11/16/17-IPM From Parents for a Safer Environment (PfSE): In 2017, the IPM Committee heard will hear a presentation on the use of carbon monoxide and carbon dioxide for burrowing rodents.
-1 1/ 10/ 1 / -1F IVI The IPM Committee should Dr. Roger Baldwin, from UC Cooperative Extension, gave the presentation on
+Park rangers a Burrowing rodent control 1/20/17-IPM From Parents for a Safer In 2017, the IPM Committee heard a presentation on the use of carbon monoxide , 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1